Click on the links below.

 These forms are not a substitute for legal advice.
 If you have difficulty completing these forms, then you may wish to consult with an attorney.
 The proper use and handling of these legal forms is important.
 Improper use of a form, or alteration of a form (beyond mere completion) is prohibited and may result in civil or criminal liability.

-West Virginia Statutory Form Power of Attorney
+West Virginia Power of Attorney ("POA") Forms

-This is the kind of Power of Attorney (“POA’) that is often used in estate planning and unfortunately, it is sometimes results in financial harm to senior principals giving authority to agents under these POA’s.
-This POA is also known as a General Power of Attorney, a Financial Power of Attorney, and a Durable Power of Attorney because it remains in force even after you might become mentally incapacitated and unable to make decisions for yourself.
-PLEASE BEWARE that, unless in the “Special Instructions” you expressly indicate that your agent has no authority under your POA unless you are mentally incapacitated, this POA takes effect immediately.
-Please be smart and do not execute a financial POA simply because you think having agent with such powers would be “convenient” for you as there may be safer alternatives to a POA, and please, choose your agent wisely!
+The West Virginia Statutory Form Power of Attorney is the kind of POA that is often used in estate planning.
+Unfortunately, sometimes financial harm to seniors giving authority to agents under these POA’s results because their agent(s) use their authority under the POA improperly.
+This POA is also known simply as a Power of Attorney (e.g.., that's the designation used by the State Bar from the link above), a General Power of Attorney, a Financial Power of Attorney, or a Durable Power of Attorney because it remains in force even after you might become mentally incapacitated and unable to make decisions for yourself.
+These POA's are subject to the provisions of the West Virginia Uniform Power of Attorney Act.
+PLEASE BEWARE that, unless in the “Special Instructions” you expressly indicate that your agent has no authority under your POA unless you are mentally incapacitated, this West Virginia Statutory Form POA takes effect immediately.
+Please be smart and do not execute a financial POA simply because you think having agent with such powers would be “convenient” for you as there may be safer alternatives to a financial POA, and please, choose your agent wisely!
+Please also note that this West Virginia Statutory Form POA cannot be used by you to appoint an agent to make medical or healthcare decisions for you.
+To appoint an agent to make medical or healthcare decisions for you, you would use either a State of West Virginia Medical Power of Attorney or a Combined Medical Power of Attorney and Living Will in accordance with the West Virginia Healthcare Decisions Act.
+All POA"s must be signed by you before a notary public, and for the Medical POA or a Combined Medical POA and Living Will, two independent witnesses to your signing must also sign the POA before the notary.